The Pros and Cons of Robotic-Assisted Spine Surgery

 - Elevated costs.
 The surgical procedure by using high-tech equipment can increase the costs of the operation and treatment.

-- The issue of latency, which is the time delay between the instructions issued by the surgeon and the movement of the robot that responds to the instructions.
+- The issue of latency, which is the time delay between the instructions issued by the surgeon and the robot's movement that responds to the instructions.

 Revolutionary Robotic Spine Surgery at Cedars-Sinai Marina del Rey Hospital